 Within the Core Employment Areas, the overall level of employment land should be maintained.
-Proposals that would result in a loss of such land will not be permitted.
+Proposals that would result in a loss of such land will not be permitted other than in the exceptional circumstances described below.

-Where, in exceptional circumstances, it can be demonstrated that a site in a Core Employment Area has no long-term (i.e. over five years) prospect of employment use, a related alternative commercial use may be considered that would employ a similar number of people.
+Where, in exceptional circumstances, it can be demonstrated that a site in a Core Employment Area has no long-term prospect of employment use, a related alternative commercial use or a use which complements the employment use of the area may be considered that would not result in a significant reduction in jobs.

-In other areas, the following criteria will be considered when assessing proposals which would result in a loss of employment land: -
+In other areas, the following matters will be considered when assessing proposals which would result in a loss of employment land: -